KDKA-FM: Sportsradio 93.7 The Fan

 On January 19, 2010, CBS Radio announced it would drop the B94 branding and Top 40/CHR format again, and would flip the format to sports talk, launching February 15 under the name "Sportsradio 93.7 The Fan".
 The change was part of an initiative by CBS to establish FM sports talk stations across the country.
 The new sports station would compete with existing sports outlets ESPN Radio's WEAE and Fox Sports Radio affiliate WBGG.

 With this announcement, several of B94's DJs were relocated to sister station WZPT, "Star 100.7".
 Bubba and Melanie Taylor from the former B94 morning show shifted to WZPT, with Bubba joining J.R.
 Randall and Shelley Duffy on the "Star" morning show, and Melanie taking the midday shift.
 Mixshow coordinator and weekend host 'TJ the DJ' moved to weekends to develop 'The Party To Go' weekend mix show.
 Former WZPT midday DJ Scott Alexander moved to afternoons on "Star", prompting the exit of former "Star" afternoon personality Jonny Hartwell.
 Kobe, B94's afternoon jock and Music Director, and Flick, B94's night jock, were both released.
 (Flick eventually was rehired by CBS to host nights on "Star".)
 Midday guy Sean "Coop" Cooper was transferred to nights at CBS-owned WYCD in Detroit.

 On February 14, 93.7 began stunting with music played at sports events, also known as "Jock Jams", with B94 listeners being redirected to WZPT.
-The flip officially occurred at 6 a.m. on the 15th.
+The flip officially occurred at 6 a.m. on February 15.
 Several station liners were also used (with a different branding) on sister stations WSCR in Chicago, WKRK-FM in Cleveland, and WFAN/WFAN-FM in New York.